Authorised Exam Centre

 Difficulty of the exam

 This exam is set at level C1 - the level for academic and professional purposes.
-By preparing for the Advanced exam, students will gain practical skills such as:
+By preparing for the Advanced exam, students will gain practical skills such as the ability to:

 • follow and understand academic courses in English at university level